M-Kruse/resume/README.md

 The goal of this project is to provide a simple application to build a resume and output it in various formats such as PDF, DOCX, JSON, etc.

-This uses docker-compose to facilitate the development environment
+This uses docker-compose to facilitate the development environment.

+First run requires running migrations while the docker-compose containers are running.

+`docker-compose up`

+`docker-compose run web python3 manage.py makemigrations viewer && python3 manage.py sqlmigrate viewer 0001 && python3 manage.py migrate`

 Landing Page: